Asynchronous Approximate Agreement with Quadratic Communication: Overview Contributions

-There is a snag: The parties can fail to exactly agree on a neighbor $w_k$, with some parties outputting $(w_k, 1)$ from 2-graded consensus while others output $(\bot, 0)$.
-What allows us to overcome this issue is that in this scenario, the parties learn that they ran 2-graded consensus with differing inputs, and thus learn that $\sigma$ is a safe output vertex w.r.t.\ convex validity.
+There is a snag.
+The explanation above only works if the parties actually reach unanimous agreement on either $\sigma$ or one of its neighbors $w_k$.
+However, 2-graded consensus does not guarantee this, since some parties might output $(\bot, 0)$ from it.
+What allows us to overcome this issue is that if anybody outputs $(\bot, 0)$, then the parties all learn that they ran 2-graded consensus with differing inputs, and thus learn that $\sigma$ is a \mbox{safe output vertex w.r.t\ convex validity.}